csiro-fair/marimba/docs/pipeline.md

 ```

 This ability to target specific Pipelines and Collections allows Marimba to efficiently address diverse packaging
-requirements, whether for targeted deployments or comprehensive data assembly across various subsets of your
+requirements, whether for targeted deployments or comprehensive data assembly across various subsets of your Marimba
 Project.